Palestinians unite behind Gaza Strip "Arab Idol" star

 His performances have included "Flying Bird" which lists the cities of historical Palestine and another song urging Palestinians to unite.

-The programme's celebrity judges from across the Arab world - where the Palestinian cause reverberates - have piled praise on the singer.
+The program's celebrity judges from across the Arab world - where the Palestinian cause reverberates - have piled praise on the singer.

 "I see the Arab idol standing before my eyes," said Egyptian composer Hassan El Shafei.